 This course covers the fundamental techniques and concepts of the video and audio production processes.
 Students will utilize methods of bringing video and audio together to create a dynamic presentation for a variety of media communications applications.
-The course examines scripting, visual and audio storytelling, storyboarding, editing, sound, media management, industry terminology, and application.
+The course examines scripting, visual and audio storytelling, storyboarding, editing, sound, media management, and industry terminology and its application.

-MCM 240 PROJECT AND PORTFOLIO II: MEDIA COMMUNICATIONS (3 Credits)
+MCM 240 PROIECT AND PORTFOLIO II: MEDIA COMMUNICATIONS (3 Credits)

-PREREQUISITES: MCM 150 PROJECT AND PORTFOLIO I, MCM 210 DIGITAL PHOTOGRAPHY AND PHOTO EDITING,

-MCM 130 GRAPHIC DESIGN AND COMMUNICATIONS, MCM 230 DIGITAL VIDEO AND AUDIO PRODUCTION
+PREREQUISITES: MCM 150 PROJECT AND PORTFOLIO I, MCM 210 DIGITAL PHOTOGRAPHY AND PHOTO EDITING, MCM 130 GRAPHIC DESIGN AND COMMUNICATIONS, MCM 230 DIGITAL VIDEO AND AUDIO PRODUCTION

-The Project and Portfolio II: Media Communications course combines hands- on learning experiences with summative and formative portfolio assessments.
-Building on the media campaign conceptualized in Portfolio I, students will develop and record a presentation that demonstrates how to use research to establish a working social-media strategy.
-The project will challenge students to synthesize concepts and techniques introduced in previous course work and the introductory portfolio course.
+This course incorporates hands-on learning experiences into portfolio assessments.
+Building on the media campaign conceptualized in Portfolio I, students will develop and record a presentation that demonstrates how to use research to establish a working social media strategy.
+The project will challenge students to synthesize concepts and techniques introduced in previous coursework and the introductory portfolio course.